Katya Elise Henry Flaunts Curvaceous Hips In Skimpy Purple Panties

 Katya Elise Henry let it all hang out for her most recent Instagram snap.
 The brunette beauty served up a steamy look for the camera while showing some skin.

 In the sexy shot, Katya flaunted her curvaceous hips as she rocked a pair of skimpy purple panties.
-The lingerie was pulled up high and fit snugly around her slim waist as it accentuated her muscular thighs in the process.
+The lingerie was pulled up high and fit snugly around her slim waist as it accentuated her shapely thighs in the process.

 She added a white crop top with a blue NASA logo on it.
-The shirt featured red trim and short sleeves that showed off her toned arms.
-It also clung tightly to her ample bust and put her flat tummy and impressive abs on full display.
+The shirt featured red trim and short sleeves which displayed her toned arms.
+It also clung tightly to her ample bust and put her flat tummy and impressive abs on full show.
 She accessorized the style with a bracelet on her wrist.

-Katya sat on a bed made up with white blankets for the shot.
+Katya sat on a bed made up with white linens for the shot.
 She shifted her weight to one side and arched her back.
 Both of her arms were lifted in the air above her head.
-In one hand she held a red cup.
-With her other she threw up a peace sign.
-Her thighs were pushed together, and she tilted her head while wearing a flirty smile on her lips.
+In one hand, she held a red cup.
+With her other, she threw up a peace sign.
+Her thighs were pressed together, and she tilted her head while wearing a flirty smile on her lips.

 In the background, some decorative pillows could be seen piled on the bed.
-Her cat also stood behind her.
+Her cat was also seen behind her.
 Sunlight streamed in through a nearby window and illuminated her glowing skin.

-Her long, dark hair was parted in the center.
-The locks were styled in loose curls that cascaded down her back and spilled over her shoulder.

 "Absolutely glowing Katya," one follower wrote.